sarakpyny/MLOps-nlp-manifesto/README.md

 ## Deployment

-The FastAPI application is deployed on SSP Cloud with Kubernetes and synchronized through ArgoCD from a separate GitOps repository.
+The FastAPI application is deployed on SSP Cloud with Kubernetes and synchronized through ArgoCD from a separate GitOps repository `https://github.com/sarakpyny/manifesto-application-deployment.git`.

 Live endpoints:

 ```text